PUBPOL-542-Computational-Thinking/Regression/README.md

 # Author: Samikshya Pandey

-###File type: Regression
+### File type: Regression
 #### Full Form:
-  ####FDI:Foreign Direct Investment
+  ##### FDI:Foreign Direct Investment
-  ####FIEI: Forest Import Export Index
+  ##### FIEI: Forest Import Export Index
-##### #FPI: Financial Productivity Index
+###### FPI: Financial Productivity Index

 #### In the following code, please find instruction to conduct a OLS regression anlysis.
 There are three hypothesis test conducted.
 The dataset utilized is "UpdatedTJHemaSamik.csv.
-Following the OLS regressions, Residual tests and visual interpretation of the tests can also be found.
+Following the OLS regressions, Residual tests and visual interpretation of the analysis conducted can also be found.